-Pocatello is experiencing a much milder winter this year than last year, but that doesn’t mean residents should let their guards down when it comes to preventing water damage in their home.
-Here are six ways that Pocatello residents can protect their home from possible water damage during the winter and spring.
+Just because we are experiencing a much milder winter this year than last year, that doesn’t mean residents should let their guards down when it comes to preventing water damage in their homes.
+Here are six ways Boise residents can protect their homes from possible water damage during the winter and spring.

 1. Check Showers and Tubs.
 Seal and caulking on showers and tubs don’t typically last forever, even if they’re done correctly.
-Take the time to check your homes tubs and showers, and even sinks, to see if there are any broken seals or caulking that needs replaced.
-It’s an inexpensive, do-it-yourself job that can save you a lot of time and money in the future if there were ever a major water leak in your home.
+Take the time to check your home’s tubs and showers, and even sinks, to see if there are any broken seals or caulking that need to be replaced.
+It’s an inexpensive, do-it-yourself job that can save you a lot of time and money if there is a major water leak in your home.

-2. Roof Check Up.
+2. Roof Check-Up.
 A leaky roof can lead to mold and rot…and no one wants that!
-Inspect your roof for possible leaks, and make any needed repairs when the weather is decent.
+Inspect your roof for possible leaks, and make necessary repairs when the weather is decent.
 This will save you from having to make costly repairs later down the road.